codacy/docs/docs/organizations/using-coding-standards.md

     The coding standard will only include configurations for the tools that support at least one of the selected languages.

+    !!! important
+        If a coding standard doesn't include a language and the associated tools, Codacy uses tool defaults and may still analyze that language.
+To prevent this, include all the languages and tools that you want the coding standard to include.

     ![Selecting the languages for the coding standard](images/coding-standard-select-languages.png)

 1. Configure the tools and patterns of the coding standard and click **Next: Select and apply to repositories**.